 This course examines the Federal Rules of Civil Procedure, the Alabama Rules of Civil Procedure, and trial procedure.
 Upon completion, students will be able to explain the various stages of the litigation process and demonstrate the ability to prepare a trial notebook for litigation purposes.
-Offered Fall semester only.

-PRL 270 : Litigation Document Management
+PRL 270: Litigation Document Management